WHICH WAY DOES THE

 Or to put it simply: we pretend that "electric currents" are always

 composed of POSITIVE particles of unknown speed, so that any negative

 as positive particles flowing backwards rather than negative particles

 Confusing students for two hundred yearsWe do cause some problems by choosing a positive charge convention.
 For example, what happens if we all spend many years thinking in terms of such simplified "electric current?"
 Might we eventually start believing that this oversimplified concept of positive electric current is REAL?
 Yet it's not real, it's simply one way to simplify things.
 There's a genuine difference between the simplified picture versus the actual particle flows.
-The Amps would not quite match a visual picture of moving particles.
+The Amps inside salt water and metals would not quite match a visual picture of moving particles.
 But if we truely believe that the amperes are real, we might start to doubt the existence of flowing charges.
 We might start to see "Electric Current" itself as a sort of abstract, invisible, difficult-to-imagine thing.
 We might lose track of the facts that electric current is an actual flow of matter.
 We might lose track of the fact that there are real, visible particles flowing along inside that circuit, or that these particles have an actual average speed, mass, and direction.